Binary Fission: Prokaryotic, Asexual, Reproduction, Definition, Steps & Examples

 Plasmodium, some algae.

-Binary Fission Mechanism
+Steps of Binary Fission

 Binary fission involves some basic mechanisms using which the formation of the daughter cell occurs.
 There are three major steps involved in binary fission: initiation, elongation, and separation.
 These steps are responsible for the success of reproductive attempts.